Hatsimla: Location

 Hatsimla is also shown in the map of Purbasthali I CD block in the District Census Handbook.

 Hatsimla is located on the agriculturally rich alluvial plains between the Bhagirathi, Ajay and Damodar rivers.
-Temperatures in this region varies from 17-18 °C in winter to 30-32 °C in summer.
+Temperatures in this region varies from 17 to 18 °C in winter to 30-32 °C in summer.

 Urbanisation

 87.00% of the population of Kalna subdivision live in the rural areas.
 Only 13.00% of the population live in the urban areas.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per the 2011 Census of India Hatsimla had a total population of 7,141, of which 3,727 (52%) were males and 3,414 (48%) were females.
 Population below 6 years was 731.
 The total number of literates in Hatsimla was 5,415 (84.07% of the population over 6 years).